 The Rotary Club of Aireborough owes a great debt to the fine efforts of this committee.
 Traditionally recruitment begins via personal contact with a member and with meetings now held on both Tuesday lunchtime and Thursday evening there are more options.more

 This Committee ensures meetings run smoothly, arranges events both fund-raising and social, seeks ways to publicise activities and maintains the website.
 Reports on activities follow below, although they will often feature on the homepage.more

-This committee organises several yearly community events including Dictionaries4 Life and Kids Out as well as the social Interactive Quiz.
-It also supports the Friends of Guiseley Cemetery and reading in schools.more
+This committee organises community events some yearly including Dictionaries4 Life, Easter Egg Hunt, Jakethon and Kids Out as well as the Social Interactive Quiz.
+It also supports the Friends of Guiseley Cemetery and the Beer Festival.more